 - have greater knowledge of health and nutrition.

-There is a total of £50,000 available within the Holiday Activities and Eat Well Fund for 2019/20, the amount of funding available in each of the ward areas is proportionate to the number of CYP in receipt of FSM that live within the ward.
-Please view the list of ward allocations.
+There is a total of £110,000 available within the Holiday Activities and Eat Well Fund.
+Grant awards will cover a period of three years.
+The amount of funding available in each of the ward areas is proportionate to the number of pupils in the ward receiving FSM, the percentage of ward pupils on FSM and being within the 10% most deprived neighbourhoods defined by the Index of Multiple Deprivation (IDM).
+View the list of ward allocations.